Change Orders: Stop Leaving Money on the Table

 As mentioned above, a lot of work goes on before a change order is even written, like sourcing product options, speaking with vendors and trades, pricing out the work, and adjusting the schedule to accommodate those changes.

-Change orders need to reflect the additional time you've spent preparing them - because that's time you could be spending on another billable project.
+Change orders need to reflect the additional time you've spent preparing them and the time you could spend on another billable project.

-In fact, I recommend charging a higher markup when proposed changes come up during the project because it creates a reduction in your overall throughput for the year.
+In fact, I recommend charging a higher markup when proposed changes arise during the project because it reduces your overall throughput for the year.
 We want clients to be happy with the finished product, but it's also important to respect that your business has overhead and profit to make.

-Clients and Designers love to ask the question: "How much do you think it will cost to …?".
+Clients and Designers love to ask the question, "How much do you think it will cost to …?"
 I have one client whose designer asked this question 27 times on a project and only accepted three change orders.
-And as a fixed-cost remodeler, he spent hours doing the legwork for the other 24 questions without compensation.
+As a fixed-cost remodeler, he spent hours doing the legwork for the other 24 questions without compensation.

-Include a clause in your construction contract that states that you charge a minimum fee to investigate any proposed change on the project.
+Include a clause in your construction contract that states that you charge a minimum fee to investigate any proposed change to the project.
 It doesn't matter how much you charge, just that you do.
-So the next time the designer and owner ask the question, "how much do you think it will cost to..." you can reply with, "the answer starts at X dollars."
+So the next time the designer and owner ask the question, "How much do you think it will cost to..." you can reply, " The answer starts at X dollars."

 And most importantly, follow through and charge it!